mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 I don’t want anyone to be sorry, or feel terrible, or lose sleep over me.
+I don’t want a conversation,
-I don’t want to be reminded that
+and I don’t want a reminder that
 *it’s hard* not to hurt me.

-But being misgendered is different from being offended – not intellectual but emotional.
+Being misgendered is not like being offended – not intellectual, but emotional.
-I don't need an apology,
-or more attention drawn to the mistake.
 In that moment,
-I’m not mad –
+I’m not mad or insulted –
 I’m sad and lonely,
 discouraged and afraid.
 I feel bulky, masculine, and in the way.